-Nanjing University is a comprehensive university with a long history, founded in 1902.
-In the process of building world-class university, Nanjing University established the Institute for Advanced Studies in Humanities and Social Sciences (IAS) in May 2005.
-Guided by the concept of “comprehensive, research-oriented and internationalized,” the birth of IAS marks a new endeavor in the innovation of research system.
+Founded in 1902, Nanjing University is a comprehensive university with a long history.
+In the process of building a world-class university, Nanjing University established the Institute for Advanced Studies in Humanities and Social Sciences (IAS) in May 2005.
+Guided by the concept of “comprehensive, research-oriented and internationalized,” the birth of IAS marks a new endeavor in the innovation of research systems.
 Under the direct supervision of the vice-president in charge of humanities, IAS is a comprehensive university-level institution, whose academic activities are supervised by the Committee of Experts.
 Three kinds of academic positions are offered at the institute, including lecture professors, chair professors and scholars in residence.
 Interdisciplinary research groups are formed to carry out research of special issues concerning important social and theoretical problems.

 The goal for establishing IAS is to break the blockage between disciplines and departments, integrate the academic resources of the university, encourage interdisciplinary research and improve research work.
 Putting forward three lecture series, i.e. “Masters’ Tribune,” “Academic Frontier,” and “Scholars’ Forum,” the institute invites distinguished scholars from both home and abroad to give speeches at the university.
 Three interdisciplinary teams are associated with the institute, i.e. “Environmental Studies,” “Media and Culture Studies,” and “Gender Studies.”
 The institute has had academic exchanges with a number of prestigious universities abroad and in Taiwan and Hong Kong.
 The institute has become the window and platform of the internationalization of humanities and social sciences at Nanjing University.